Common protocol

 During each update period, the service maintains some state:

-4. MAX_TRIMMED_EFFORT, the largest observed single request effort that we discarded during the period.
+, the largest observed single request effort that we discarded during the update period.
 Requests are discarded either due to age (timeout) or during culling events that discard the bottom half of the entire queue when it's too full.

 Service AIMD conditions

-1. If MAX_TRIMMED_EFFORT > our previous internal suggested_effort, always INCREASE.
-Requests that follow our latest advice are being dropped.
+, always INCREASE.
+Requests that follow our latest advice are being dropped. - If the

-4. If none of these conditions match, the suggested_effort is unchanged.
+- If none of these conditions match, the

 Over time, this will continue to decrease our effort suggestion any time the service is fully processing its request queue.
 If the queue stays empty, the effort suggestion decreases to zero and clients should no longer submit a proof-of-work solution with their first connection attempt.